restradaaguila/Transformers4knapperskills/README.md

 ![Figure 2_Volunteer_knapper](https://user-images.githubusercontent.com/80427603/233222699-6fbd0a22-167d-4e1a-a1ec-78499defad63.jpg)
 ![Debitage pic](https://user-images.githubusercontent.com/80427603/233234557-d92cbcbd-8ac3-4435-ac9c-99eb4090020d.png)
-+ Microdebitage- flintknapping debris smaller than about a 1/4 inch long.
++ Debitage- byproduct of knapping; Microdebitage- flintknapping debris smaller than about a 1/4 inch long.
 They are fairly difficult to analyze because of their small size, but because of that microdebitage is less likely to be moved, modified, disposed by people.

 ## Approach
 +   Comapring CNN and Vision transformer